Total Knee Replacement in NYC & Stamford, CT

 Dr. McLawhorn recommends considering total knee replacement when the following criteria are met:

-1. Severe bone-on-bone arthritis on an X-ray (not MRI, CT or otherwise), affecting the joint space between the thigh bone (femur) and the shin bone (tibia).
+1. Severe bone-on-bone arthritis on an X-ray (not MRI, CT, or otherwise), affecting the joint space between the thigh bone (femur) and the shin bone (tibia).

-2. Severe pain, stiffness and dysfunction of the knee as measured using standardized knee questionnaires (such as the KOOS JR)
+2. Severe pain, stiffness, and dysfunction of the knee as measured using standardized knee questionnaires (such as the KOOS JR)

-3. Failure of non-surgical treatments, especially weight loss, physical therapy, and non-steroidal anti-inflammatory medications.
+3. Failure of nonsurgical treatments, especially weight loss, physical therapy, and non-steroidal anti-inflammatory medications.

 4. Knee pain that severely impairs walking and everyday activities.

-Patients should also understand that knee replacement does not restore a "normal knee".
+You should also understand that knee replacement does not restore a "normal knee".
 TKR is a mechanical device that has limitations.
-Patients often experience clicking from the metal and plastic parts.
-Numbness affecting the skin on the outside of the knee is expected.
-Kneeling may feel funny or painful, and it is not guaranteed that patients will be able to kneel after TKR.
-A persistent sensation of stiffness and/or band-like sensation across the front of the knee is common.
-Mild pain with certain activities is also common.
-Running and impact activities are discouraged, as these activities will hasten the failure of TKR.
+You may experience clicking from the metal and plastic parts, and experience numbness in the skin on the outside of the knee.
+Kneeling may feel funny or painful, and it is not guaranteed that you will be able to kneel after TKR.

 First and foremost, the purpose of total knee replacement surgery is to improve pain.
 Other general goals are: